• Skip to primary navigation

 Make the tomato sauce:

 • Brown the sausage: Heat a large, deep skillet over medium-high heat.
-Add the crumbled sausage meat and cook until browned.
+Add 1 pound ground Italian sausage and cook until browned.
 Add oil if needed (sausage usually has enough fat to cook without, but if using a lean sausage you may need to use oil).

-• Sauté the vegetables: Add the onion, garlic, carrot and celery to the skillet.
-Cook until they're starting to soften, about 5 minutes.
+• Sauté the vegetables: Reduce heat to medium.
+Add 1 large onion (finely diced), 2 cloves garlic (minced), 1 large carrot (finely diced) and 1 stick celery (finely ficed) to the skillet.
+Cook until they're starting to soften, about 8 minutes.

-• Cook the sauce: Stir the tomato paste and Italian seasoning into the sausage/vegetable mix.
-Add the tomato sauce and simmer on low heat for 5 minutes.
+• Cook the sauce: Stir 2 tablespoons tomato paste and 2 teaspoons Italian seasoning into the sausage/vegetable mix.
+Add 2 (14-oz) jars tomato basil sauce, stir well, and simmer on low heat for 5-10 minutes.

 Make the cream sauce:

-• In a medium bowl, stir together all ingredients for the cream sauce.
-Start with 2 tablespoons pasta cooking water and add the extra spoonfuls as needed to make a thick, smooth sauce.
+• In a medium bowl, stir together 1 cup ricotta cheese with salt + pepper to taste.
+Stir in pasta water – start with 2 tablespoons pasta cooking water and add the extra spoonfuls as needed to make a thick, smooth sauce.

 Prep: